Tuesday, 25 November 2025

 Following Nero's suicide after being declared a public enemy by the Senate, Galba was appointed Emperor.
 Galba quickly fell out of favour and was assassinated by Marcus Salvius Otho with the assistance of the Praetorian Guard.
 Otho's reign was also turned out to be brief after he was challenged by Aulus Vitellius, governor of the province of Germania Inferior.
 Vitellius and the legions of the Rhine with others marched on Rome.
 Otho was supported by the legions of the Balkans including Legio XIV Gemina.
 The rival armies met near Cremona in Italy in the First Battle of Bedriacum with Vitellius triumphant.
 Legio XIV Gemina declared they had not been defeated as the main body arrived too late for the battle; to prevent any threat of further rebellion Vitellius sent the legion back to Britain where they remained for the rest of the civil war.
 Vitellius continued to march on Rome and was declared Emperor by the Senate.

 Meanwhile back in Britain the turmoil presented Roscius with opportunity to rebel against the British Governor Trebellius who then quickly fled to the continent.
 Roscius supported Vitellius and had sent units from Legio XX to fight for him as had the other legions in Britain.
-Roscius and his fellow legionary commanders now effectively governed Britain until Vitellius, now emperor, sent Marcus Vettius Bolanus as the new governor in AD 69, who must have arrived in Britain around the same time as Legio XIV Gemina.
+Roscius the most powerful of the legionary commanders now effectively governed Britain until Vitellius, now emperor, sent Marcus Vettius Bolanus as the new governor in AD 69, who must have arrived in Britain around the same time as Legio XIV Gemina.
+Roscius remained in post even after the arrival of the new governor.

 Titus Flavius Vespasian